 Typical due diligence issues

-If any of the issues described above (or any other significant issues) are discovered during the due diligence process, the buyer will usually require the seller to rectify those issues prior to closing.
-If an issue is not rectifiable, or is too costly to be rectified, buyers may, instead, ask the seller to give specific indemnities in respect of those issues.
-If one or more of the issues raised during the due diligence is material, especially in relation to ownership and title of real property, it may be a deal breaker for a buyer.
-However, depending on the nature of the buyer and its risk appetite, some buyers may be willing to accept the risks and proceed with the acquisition.
+If any significant issues are discovered during the due diligence process, the buyer will usually require the seller to rectify the issues prior to closing.
+If an issue is not rectifiable, or is too costly to be rectified, the buyer may instead ask the seller to give specific indemnities in respect of those issues.
+A buyer looking to purchase a corporate entity in Thailand should conduct detailed due diligence of that target entity, with a particular focus on the adequacy of documents evidencing ownership, title documents to any relevant real properties, as well as the validity of approvals, licenses and permits necessary for the target's operations post-closing.

 Pricing and payment

-Electronic transfers of funds, including through SWIFT Code international system, are the most common way of paying cash consideration.
+Electronic transfers of funds, including through the SWIFT Code international system, are the most common way of paying cash consideration.

 Signing/closing